 Vagina Monologues was created in support of the reading of the play by the same name to raise awareness of the incredibly high statistics of domestic violence and sexual abuse in Indian Country while High Stakes, Tribes’ Choice, two black and white photographs tinted with a high grade glitter, illustrate the tension between the glitz of casinos and traditional values.

-While these art pieces and the accompanying lectures I presented about stereotypes and racism expressed my native point of view, they weren’t as successful in educating and encouraging dialogue as I’d hoped.
-Although I did find the occasional enlightened individual, the more common response was for an audience to retreat as soon as possible, or more unpleasantly, to engage in hostile finger pointing.
-Fortunately, I had an idea in 2008 about creating a work that addressed sovereignty and decided that a traditional single-weave basket shape would be an interesting way to present the friction between state and tribal government.
+While these art pieces and the accompanying lectures she presented about stereotypes and racism expressed her Native point of view, they weren’t as successful in educating and encouraging dialogue as she had hoped.
+In 2008 she had an idea to try something different - she decided that a traditional single-weave basket shape would be an interesting way to present the friction between state and tribal government.
+Her first basket was Pieced Treaties; Spider's Web Treaty Basket, which now resides at the Smithsonian Institution, National Museum of the American Indian.

-This paper basket was met with surprise and interest, encouraging me to pursue this technique by tackling the more difficult double-weave.
-A double-weave basket is very tricky to weave as it starts on the interior bottom and is woven up the sides to the desired height.
+This paper basket was met with surprise and interest, encouraging her to pursue this technique by tackling the more difficult double-weave.
+A double-weave basket is difficult to weave as it starts on the interior bottom and is woven up the sides to the desired height.
 The splints are turned and woven back down the sides and finished on the bottom, with no obvious indication of beginning or end.

-I will mention here that the usual way a native person learns a traditional craft is by the repeated observation of someone creating these works from start to finish, usually a family member, thus passing tricks of the trade from one generation to another.
-Since I no longer live in NC but in Oklahoma and no one in my family weaves baskets, I taught myself by carefully examining a finished basket.
-My first double-weave (Sealed Fate) took me over a year to figure out and was completed in 2011; when I showed it to friends at the Museum of the Cherokee Indian, they identified me as the 14th living Eastern Cherokee who had mastered this technique.
-My next basket (Educational Genocide) was a lidded double-weave, created with a photo woven into it, which won Best of Show at Red Earth Indian Art Show in 2012.
-To date, I have woven over 230 more baskets.
+The usual way a Native person learns a traditional craft is by the repeated observation of someone creating these works from start to finish, usually a family member, thus passing tricks of the trade from one generation to another.
+Since she no longer lived in NC but in Oklahoma and had no weavers in her family, Shan taught herself by carefully examining a finished basket.
+Her first double-weave (Sealed Fate) took over a year to complete and was released in 2011; when she showed it to friends at the Museum of the Cherokee Indian, they identified her as the 14th living Eastern Cherokee who had mastered this technique.
+Her next basket (Educational Genocide) was a lidded double-weave, created with a photo woven into it, which won Best of Show at Red Earth Indian Art Show in 2012.

-I have since been awarded multiple fellowships, namely the 2015 United States Artists Fellowship, 2013 Eiteljorg Contemporary Art Fellowship, 2013 Smithsonian Artist Research Fellowship, 2013 SWAIA Discovery Fellowship and 2014 Native Arts and Culture Artist Fellowship.
-These grants all financially afford me the opportunity to continue the research I started at the Smithsonian, studying historical baskets, documents, letters, treaties, etc that I use as sources of inspiration to create more work.
+Shan was awarded multiple fellowships: the 2015 United States Artists Fellowship, 2013 Eiteljorg Contemporary Art Fellowship, 2013 Smithsonian Artist Research Fellowship, 2013 SWAIA Discovery Fellowship and 2014 Native Arts and Culture Artist Fellowship.
+These grants afforded her the opportunity to continue the research she started at the Smithsonian, studying historical baskets, documents, letters, treaties, etc. that she used as sources of inspiration to create more work.